voluntas/voluntas/README.md

 ## Interest

-I have a strong interest in real-time communication and end-to-end encryption.
+I have a strong interest in real-time communication.

 ## More detailed profile